Lorenzo-Perini/GammaGMM/README.md

 # GammaGMM
 Implementation of the methodology proposed by the paper "Estimating the Contamination Factor's Distribution in Unsupervised Anomaly Detection".
+The code will be added soon.